 Let’s Speak Better

-I had to pull this one out of my soul because I could have written an easy blog about how we should speak better – like how “He doesn’t know how to ride a bike” sounds better than “He don’t know how to ride a bike” because it disagrees with the subject.
+I could have written an easy blog about the mechanics of speaking better, like how “He doesn’t know how to ride a bike” sounds better than “He don’t know how to ride a bike” because it disagrees with the subject.
 Nope, I decided to go deep.

 When we speak to one another, there’s a transfer of energy.